-Shyly courting the limelight, composer and librettist Edward Ficklin focuses his creative energy on the various forms of music-theater.
+Shyly courting the limelight, Edward Ficklin focuses his creative energy on the various forms of media and music-theater.
 He has realized his works in a number of unusual venues, like a store window near Grand Central Station and a vacant bank lobby near the World Trade Center (with the support of the Lower Manhattan Cultural Council and the September 11th Fund).
 His work has also been presented by American Opera Projects (Brooklyn, NY), Opera Company of Astoria (Astoria, NY), Little Opera Theatre of New York, the Spring Fever Festival (New York, NY), David Parker/The Bang Group (a collaboration with choreographer Lise Brenner) and Opera Vista (Houston, TX).
 Internationally, his work has been presented by the Novi Sad Cultural Center (Novi Sad, Serbia) and the Staatstheater Kassel (Kassel, Germany).
-A selection of songs from his one-act opera Context of Love Lives was released on Rapport a compilation disc from Navona Records in early 2010.
+A selection of songs from his one-act opera Context of Love Lives was released on Rapport a compilation disc from Navona Records.

 A talent to be watched